awsdocs/amazon-sqs-developer-guide/doc_source/sqs-visibility-timeout.md

 1. Deleted from the queue\.

 A message is considered to be *stored* after it is sent to a queue by a producer, but not yet received from the queue by a consumer \(that is, between states 1 and 2\)\.
-There is no limit to the number of stored messages\.
+There is no quota to the number of stored messages\.
 A message is considered to be *in flight* after it is received from a queue by a consumer, but not yet deleted from the queue \(that is, between states 2 and 3\)\.
-There is a limit to the number of inflight messages\.
+There is a quota to the number of inflight messages\.

 **Important**
-Limits that apply to inflight messages are unrelated to the *unlimited* number of stored messages\.
+Quotas that apply to inflight messages are unrelated to the *unlimited* number of stored messages\.

 For most standard queues \(depending on queue traffic and message backlog\), there can be a maximum of approximately 120,000 inflight messages \(received from a queue by a consumer, but not yet deleted from the queue\)\.
-If you reach this limit, Amazon SQS returns the `OverLimit` error message\.
-To avoid reaching the limit, you should delete messages from the queue after they're processed\.
+If you reach this quota, Amazon SQS returns the `OverLimit` error message\.
+To avoid reaching the quota, you should delete messages from the queue after they're processed\.
 You can also increase the number of queues you use to process your messages\.
-To request a limit increase, [file a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.
+To request a quota increase, [file a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.

 For FIFO queues, there can be a maximum of 20,000 inflight messages \(received from a queue by a consumer, but not yet deleted from the queue\)\.
-If you reach this limit, Amazon SQS returns no error messages\.
+If you reach this quota, Amazon SQS returns no error messages\.

 ## Setting the Visibility Timeout<a name="configuring-visibility-timeout"></a>